r-hub/solarischeck/packer/README.md

 ## Installation

 1. Download packer from <https://www.packer.io/downloads/.> packer
     supports Windows, macOS, Linux and other systems.
+On macOS you can install packer from brew:

+        brew install packer

 2. You need to download a Solaris 10 ISO image.
 Download from Oracle require a free Oracle account.
 Go to